Oszust-Industries/Achievement-Notifications-Library/README.md

 ## Beta Warning:

 This release is a beta version.
 Beta releases are still tested and considered safe before being released.
-Unknown bugs may arise and need to reporting.
+Unknown bugs may arise and need to be reported.
 If you find any bugs, please report them to the issue section.
 Thank you for your help in development.